Wrongful Termination Lawyer

 What to Do If You Are Wrongfully Fired

 If you believe you were wrongfully terminated, take these steps to protect your rights:

 - Write down the events that led up to the termination.
 Note any warning signs, if applicable.
 Note whether any of your coworkers were terminated.

 - Write down the reason your boss provided for terminating you.
 Also note whether your boss said something that struck you as discriminatory.

 - Pay attention to what happened after you were wrongfully terminated.
 Note whether you made any attempts to try to keep your job.

-How an Arizona Wrongful Termination Attorney Can Help You
+How a Wrongful Termination Attorney in Arizona Can Help You

 - Provide helpful advice.
 An experienced wrongful termination attorney has handled many cases similar to yours.
 An employment lawyer knows the ins and outs of the law and can use experts from various fields to help with your case.